lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 - **Routine rotation as hygiene.** Periodic hot-key rotation limits the value of any single leaked key and shrinks the window in which an undetected compromise stays useful — a standard operational practice that the governance-gated path makes impractical today.
 - **Smart-account owners.** Owners increasingly prefer a smart account (multisig or account-abstraction wallet) over a bare EOA for stronger custody, but today's permission model assumes an EOA signer.
 Verifying the delegatee through ERC-1271 lets the hot key itself be a contract.
-- **Future signing-scheme migration.** The signing schemes these keys rely on are not fixed forever — most concretely, an eventual migration to post-quantum signatures.
-Routing all signature verification through KDF means such a migration needs no per-role protocol change.
+- **Future signing-scheme migration.** The signing schemes KDF relies on are not post-quantum safe, and in the future the protocol might need to support such verification.
+Routing all signature verification through KDF means such a migration needs no protocol change, only a KDF upgrade itself.

 ### Hot-key operational risk for Oracle and Council operators